spritejs/spritejs/docs/api/group.md

 ---

-+ function dispatchEvent(type:String, event:Object, forceTrigger:Boolean, terminated:Boolean):Boolean is mouseover.
++ function dispatchEvent(type:String, event:Object, collisionState:Boolean, swallow:Boolean):Boolean is mouseover.

 Dispatching events to the group and childNodes.